HomeKailash Mansarovar

 How to Plan Kailash Mansarovar Yatra

-Best Time To Visit Kailash Mansarovar
+Places to Visit Near Kailash Mansarovar

 Kailash Mansarovar Yatra holds immense religious and spiritual prominence for Buddhists, Hindus, and Jains.
 The holy pilgrimage is undertaken by those looking for spiritual awakening and divine connection with Shiva.
 It is believed that Kailash is Lord Shiva’s abode and that Mansarovar was created in Lord Brahma’s mind.
 It is believed that Kailash Parvat is the ideal spot for any follower of Lord Shiva as he meditates on the mountain peak.
 However, planning your journey meticulously is very important for a memorable and fulfilling Kailash Mansarovar Yatra.
 From physical training to packing essentials and challenges undertaken during this yatra, you need to be prepared for this spiritual journey.